MPachicano/Final_Project/README.md

 My analysis will use the TCGA cohort, and I have identified 471 cases HT-Seq Counts files, with 289 liver cancer patients who received no treatment, and 33 patients who did receive treatment.
 I have confirmed that these patients have HT-Seq Counts files that are able to be downloaded, and that is what the DESeq vignette requires.

 ## Data
 I will use data from https://portal.gdc.cancer.gov/repository.
-Out of the 322 Liver samples in TCGA, I have identified a total of 289 who did not receive treatment and 33 patients who did receive treatment.
+Out of the 322 Liver samples in TCGA who have reported Treatment/No Treatment, I have identified a total of 289 who did not receive treatment and 33 patients who did receive treatment.
 Patients have downloadable HT-Seq Counts files, and I have ensured that I am able to download and open them via the R application.

 ## Milestone 1
 I plan on fully loading the data into vignette through HT-Seq steps, and attempt first round of analyses.